-Zanzibar consists of two Islands Unguja and Pemba.
-Both islands are in the Indian Ocean off the coast of the mainland of Tanganyika.
+Zanzibar consists of several islands the three largest being Unguja, Pemba and Tumbatu.
+These islands are in the Indian Ocean off the coast of the mainland of Tanganyika.
 (Tanzania is the combined name of Zanzibar and Tanganyika.)
-Unguja some 36 km off the coast, is the larger island, and encompasses about 1, 464 sq km.
+Unguja some 36 km off the coast, is the larger island and commonly referred to as "Zanzibar."
+This island is home to the world famous "Stone Town" and encompasses about 1, 464 sq km.
 Pemba is somewhat smaller with some 868 sq km.
 Overall, Zanzibari history was shaped by the traders from Arabia, Asia, and Europe intermingling with the local Bantu tribes.
 Thus, over the centuries the trade in spices, metals and slaves left its mark on the island.
 In 2012, the prospect of hydrocarbon deposits may continue this trend.

 Ancient Persian traders (around 606 BC) are noted as being the first to settle along the coast for good.
 The Persian immigrants mixed with the local Bantu creating the Wahadimu, Wahtumbatu and Washirazi tribes.
 The Persian influx left a long lasting cultural mark.
 Until today the festival of Newruz (New Year, Mwaka Kogwa) is celebrated on the Islands.
 Subsequently, Arabs settled on the Island.
 Today some 95 percent of Zanzibaris are Muslims of various denominations.
 In particular the Omani settlers found a new home.
 The Omani-Bantu settlements were the first to be called Swahili.
 Later Asians from modern day India, and Chinese traders also took residence in Zanzibar.
 Around 1503, Portugal controlled the waters of the Indian Ocean, and collected taxes on the Islands.
 By 1652, the Portuguese were ousted, and by 1830 both Islands belonged to a larger Arab/Omani state under the leadership of a Sultan.
 Around 1890 Zanzibar became a British Protectorate.
 (The Zanzibari scholar Amir A. Mohammad wrote in detail about his homeland´s past in: A Guide to the History of Zanzibar.)